US job growth roars back in November, with 266,000 added

 Continue Reading Below

-The payroll number easily topped the estimate of 180,000 from economists surveyed by Refinitiv.
+The payroll number easily topped the estimate of 180,000 from economists surveyed by Refinitiv, who also saw the unemployment rate holding steady from October's 3.6 percent.

 Unemployment ticked down slightly to 3.5 percent as more people were looking for work, matching a 50-year low.
 The labor force participation rate was little changed at 63.2 percent.
 Average hourly earnings, meanwhile, rose by 3.1 percent over the past year to $28.29.